aoaaceai/workstation-backup-shell/README.md

-# Backup Shell
+# Workstation Backup Helper

-This shell is used for backing up and restoring the data in the workstations.
+This shell is used for compressing the data in the workstations.

 ## Design